Anyboard/anyboard-studio/src/docs/components/FabricCanvas.md

 is set to the layer which the user is currently drawing on so that the path can be layered properly.
 Finally it updates the Fabric Inspector's info.

+Currently path layers are not in use.
+They can be added by adding a button to the toolbar to change the freedrawing layer or something equivalent.

 ##### object:added

 First it checks if the grid has been added to the board.
 It won't do the following code if the grid adding process is